prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 - `reachedTop`: a boolean specifying whether Prebid was able to walk up to the top window.
 - `numIframes`: the number of iFrames.
 - `stack`: a string of comma-separated URLs of all origins.
+- `canonicalUrl`: a string containing the canonical (search engine friendly) URL defined in top-most window.

 The URL returned by `refererInfo` is in raw format.
 We recommend encoding the URL before adding it to the request payload to ensure it will be sent and interpreted correctly.